 Amitriptyline is a tricyclic antidepressant and painkiller (analgesic) that is often prescribed for migraine prevention.
 Patients with chronic migraine should be given preventive treatment (prophylactic therapy).
-Prophylactic therapy is warranted when migraine attacks occur more than 2 to 3 times per month for more than 48h.
+Prophylactic therapy is warranted when migraine attacks occur more than 4 times per month for the headaches last longer than 12 hours.
 It can also be prescribed if migraine attacks cause substantial functional impairment, or if conventional treatments for migraine relief are ineffective or cause serious side effects.

 We compare our prices to make sure we offer you the lowest prices and best value.

 Amitriptyline (also known as Elavil) is a white, odorless, crystalline compound which is soluble in water.
-Most preventive medications for migraine have been secondarily adopted as treatments for migraine, as is the case for amitriptyline, a tricyclic antidepressant.
+Amitriptyline is used as a preventive medication for migraines.
 Clinical studies have shown that oral Amitriptyline helps with diabetic neuropathic pain, neurogenic pain syndromes, non-malignant pain (e.g., post-herpetic neuralgia, fibromyalgia).

 Each tablet for oral administration contains 10 mg, 25 mg, 50 mg, 75 mg, 100 mg or 150 mg amitriptyline hydrochloride.
 The strengths available through Medzino are 10mg and 25mg, if you require something stronger, we recommend that you speak to a doctor face-to-face.
 The anti-migraine mechanisms are generally speculative and little understood.
 Amitriptyline works on nerve cells in the brain and spinal cord.
-It inhibits the body’s uptake of serotonin and norepinephrine, which may potentially enhance diffuse toxic inhibition.
-Other possible mechanisms in migraine could be the ability of Amitriptyline to block sodium channels, enhance GABA-mediated inhibition, potentiate endogenous opioids, and intensify descending inhibition on nociceptive pathways.
 Its effectiveness with regard to migraine headache is unrelated to whether or not the patient suffers from depression.

 Please note that different strengths of tablet may contain different coloring agents.
 In addition, different brands of generic medication may contain different active ingredients.

 As a preventive agent for adults with migraine attacks, amitriptyline should initially be taken at low doses 10-25 mg daily.
-It should be ingested at night given its extremely sedating effects.
+It is best taken at night, due to its potential to cause sleepiness.
 If tolerated, the dosage can be increased in steps of 10-25 mg every 3-7 days in 1-2 divided doses.
 The usual dose is 25-75 mg.
 Doses over 100 mg should be used with caution.
 Doses above 75 mg should be used with caution in the elderly and patients with cardiovascular disease.
 The maximum strength per dose should be 75 mg.

-Note that after long administration of Amitriptyline, patients should not abruptly stop the treatment as it can cause nausea, headache, and malaise.
+Note that after taking Amitriptyline for a long duration, patients should not abruptly stop the treatment as it can cause nausea, headache, and malaise.
 Furthermore, gradual dosage reduction has been reported to produce symptoms such as irritability, restlessness, nightmares and sleep disturbances.
 Withdrawal symptoms may occur within 5 days of stopping treatment.
 They are usually mild, but can be severe in some cases.
 It is advised to reduce the dose gradually over about 4 weeks or longer if these withdrawal symptoms emerge.